 If you have an appointment, you just have to schedule it with the transportation service.
 When it is time for you to go to your appointment, whether it is to see your doctor, dentist, physical therapist, etc., you will get a ride to the doctor’s office and a ride back to the facility.

 The transportation service is also available for other types of needs.
 The vehicles are usually shuttles or minivans.
 They often take residents on shopping trips, outings, or to run errands.

 Shopping trips are often scheduled weekly so the residents can plan ahead whether they need to go.
 In fact, facilities encourage residents to connect with their communities.
 They often plan excursions to local events so the residents can enjoy getting involved with the larger community.

 Residents who used to live nearby can continue their involvement with the community.
 Residents who are new to the area can enjoy establishing new connections in the community.

 The type of transportation can vary depending on the facility.
 Some places have a small bus or a passenger van that the staff uses to drive their residents around.

 The vans are typically wheelchair-accessible.
 So, if you have mobility problems and use a wheelchair, a walker, or other mobility devices, you can rest assured that the van is roomy enough to accommodate you.

-In addition to the transportation services provided by the facility, residents have access to other types of transportation as well.
+In addition to the facility’s transportation services, residents also have access to other types of transportation.
 These include taxi services, paratransit, public transit, volunteer drivers, and rideshare services.